JamesAnthonyLow/docker-ubuntu-desktop/README.md

 $./run.sh vnc
 ```

 5. Use a [VNC client](https://help.ubuntu.com/community/VNC/Clients) to connect to the container on port 5901 localhost:1.
-I recommend [Remmina Remote Desktop Client](https://www.remmina.org/wp/) that comes with Ubuntu 16.04.
+I recommend [Remmina Remote Desktop Client](https://www.remmina.org/wp/) that comes with Ubuntu 16.04. **The password is "password"**

 6. Run the **Xilinx_SDK_2017.1_0415_1_Lin64.bin** executable and follow the prompts to install the **Xilinx SDK**: